 Mr K. Imrith – Director of Maths/Assistant Headteacher

-Mr M. Pigott- Assistant Director of Maths in charge of KS3
+Mr M. Pigott- Assistant Curriculum Leader of Maths in charge of KS3

 Ms L. Imrith – Curriculum Leader for Numeracy/KS5 Maths coordinator